Carrot, Pine Nut, and Parmesan Skillet Pizza with Creamy Roasted Garlic Sauce, The Best Ever Cauliflower Pizza Crust, Muffin Tin Pizza Bombs

 - Purely Elizabeth Grain Free bars are Kate’s new favorite bar to keep in her work bag.
 (No dates!)

 - Betsy made Joy Manning’s Stromboli and it was a hit with her family.
 Makes four loaves of pepperoni and cheese rolled up in dough.
 The recipe isn’t a small one, but freezes well.
 Imagine having a stromboli for two waiting for you after a long day.
+That's a pizza night to remember.

 - Kate is loving her local public library’s digital loan program.
 Free cookbooks to borrow any time!
 Check out your local library’s options.